hbaocr/DlogicSDKNodeJs/README.md

 * The SDK base on d2xx driver from ftdi

 * Only test on window 10.
+    * Install D2XX driver for win: https://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip
-It work, both vcom and d2xx driver can work together.
+    * It work, both vcom and d2xx driver can work together.

 * In Linux:
     *  Follow this link to install D2XX driver : https://www.youtube.com/watch?v=jynlynjOOek